pivonski/pivonski/README.md

 - 👋 Hi, I’m @pivonski
-- 👀 I’m interested in Sport and Coding
+- 👀 I’m interested in sport and coding
 - 🌱 I’m currently learning Front-end Development on own and also C# and T-Sql on WSEI Kraków
 - 💞️ I’m looking to get first IT job experience.
 - 📫 How to reach me : jakub.pivonski@gmail.com or ig @pivonski